League Info and Features

 See other league members' picks before the pick deadlines

-Typically you can only see other league members' picks after a game begins.
+Typically you can only see other league members' picks for games that have already started.

 With this option, players can always see league competitors' picks.

 Players can change their picks until a game begins.

 Allow commish to make late picks for league players:

 Turn this option 'on' if the commish needs the ability to make late picks for league members.

 Use the settings icon to the right of each player's name on the leaderboard to make their picks.

 Late picks are available for a limited amount of time, so get your picks in as soon as you can.

 Late picks are indicated on the leaderboard by an asterisk next to each player's points.